-An unusual new project to take a close up look at a group of highly specialised sea creatures could shed new light on the secret life living on renewable energy devices below the waves.
+A new project to take a closer look at highly specialised sea creatures could shed new light on the secret life living on underwater renewable energy devices.

 The project could ultimately see the creation of a detailed map to identify the type, speed of growth and prevalence of attaching organisms – a process known as ‘biofouling’ – with the aim of better informing the operation and maintenance of sub-sea equipment.